 .8 Costs, other than costs included in Change Orders approved by the Owner, that would cause the Guaranteed Maximum Price to be exceeded; and

 .9 Costs for services incurred during the Preconstruction Phase.

+.10 Expenses of travel incurred by personnel as a part of daily commuting.

 ARTICLE 8 DISCOUNTS, REBATES, AND REFUNDS